wp-plugins/wp-illegal-copy-notice-append/readme.txt

 == Description ==

 This plugin appends a notice/warning along with a credit link from the original source, to any content that is illegally copied from your site (including content that is copied from your feeds by content scrapers).
-Works silently in background.
+Works silently in background - non-obtrusive and no configurations needed.

+The WP Illegal Content Copy Notice Append plugin is maintained by [YOOPlugins.com](http://yooplugins.com/)

 == Installation ==